 In other words, some canines are well known for their ability to clear out a room in a second when the food does not fit.

 But seriously, people often ask why dogs get gas and what can be done about it.

 Why does kibble make dogs gassy?

-Excessive gas production is usually caused by either incomplete or inefficient digestion of the right food or by inappropriate diet and especially heavily-processed kibble.
+Excessive gas production is usually caused by incomplete or inefficient digestion of the right food or because of an inappropriate diet and especially heavily-processed kibble.

 Most people now understand that processed food is generally not good for our dogs.
-Such food usually sits in warehouses and stores for months before they end up in the dog bowl.
-They commonly include grain, rancid fat, poor quality diseased meat by-products, hair, feathers, chemicals and preservatives.
+Such food usually sits in warehouses and is stored for months before they end up in the dog bowl.
+They commonly include grain, rancid fat, poor-quality diseased meat by-products, hair, feathers, chemicals and preservatives.
 There are many videos on this topic.